TuchthamSung086/ChAMP-Backend-Final-Project/README.md

    logger.Info: Error, warning, and informational messages are logged.
 2. Use UNIX time or ISO 8601 time as the standard.
    To test on Postman, use this format `"DueDate":"2023-10-30T17:00:00.000Z"`
+3. The attribute name "Order" messes up everything related to SQL command line.
+Must cover with "" or '' For example, `"order" desc`

 ### Design